obestwalter/i3configger/docs/concept.md

 # Concept

 The configuration is built from so called `partials` in `<i3 config folder>/config.d`.
-For very simple usages (just changing some variable for examples) it is not even necessary to spread the configuration over several files though.
+For very simple usages (just changing some variable for example) it is not even necessary to spread the configuration over several files though.
 Have a look at the [examples](https://github.com/obestwalter/i3configger/tree/master/examples) to get an idea about how it can be used.

 Changes that are made to the configuration via i3configger messages are not written back to the `partials` but are persisted in a `.messages.json` in the source folder.
 This file is used to override variables and choose alternative files during build.
 Deleting that file puts everything back to normal.